Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

   ``welcome_msg``. ``getHello`` will not take any input.

-Defining contract and its (im)mutable variables
+Defining a Contract and its (Im)Mutable Variables
 **************************************************

 A contract is declared using the ``contract`` keyword that starts the scope of